karan-bodara/data-analysis/README.md

 ---
 # About me :
-I’m a passionate data enthusiast with a strong interest in turning raw data into actionable insights.
-I thrive on solving real-world problems through data storytelling and visualization.
+As a data enthusiast, I specialize in building efficient data systems, uncovering insights, and solving business problems through data-driven solutions.
+I’m committed to delivering high-quality, reliable results that add real value to your projects.

 Lets connect : [[LinkedIn](https://www.linkedin.com/in/karan-bodara-8684562b4/)]